MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/client/client-returns-wrong-clienttype.md

 ---
-title: Client returns wrong `ClientType`
+title: Client returns wrong a client type
-description: Learn how to ensure that the correct client type is returned for each client. ms.date: 04/24/2024 ms.reviewer: na ms.topic: troubleshooting
+description: Provides a resolution to ensure that the correct client type is returned for each client in Dynamics 365 Business Central. ms.date: 05/06/2024 ms.reviewer: solsen
 author: SusanneWindfeldPedersen
 ms.author: solsen
+ms.custom:
 ---

-# Client returns wrong `ClientType`
+# Client returns wrong "ClientType"

-When you run the Business Central tablet client and the Business Central phone client simultaneously in the same browser session, you might get the same [ClientType](/dynamics365/business-central/dev-itpro/developer/methods-auto/clienttype/clienttype-option) returned for both clients.
+This article provides a resolution for the issue that you might get the same [ClientType](/dynamics365/business-central/dev-itpro/developer/methods-auto/clienttype/clienttype-option) when you run the Business Central tablet client and the Business Central phone client simultaneously in the same browser session.

 ## Prerequisites